vail130/orinoco/README.md

 # Orinoco
-Orinoco allows enables monitoring of the state of a data stream, with custom triggers based on stream activity.
+Orinoco allows monitoring of the state of a data stream, with custom triggers based on stream activity.
 It includes 4 services to customize your deployment.